Protection Ritual to Stop conflict and War in Sudan

 Weekly sweep Refreshes stagnant energy Weekly

 Practice in small, steady ways.
-Keeping tools modest keeps life calm and lets your compassion hold space for wider peace.
+Modest tools keep life calm and let your compassion hold space for wider peace without drawing attention.

 Peace‑focused workings that pair with the core ritual